circleci/circleci-docs/jekyll/_cci2/hello-world-macos.md

 - A subscription to a [paid plan](https://circleci.com/pricing/#build-os-x) to enable building on the macOS executor.
 - An Apple computer with XCode installed on it (if you want to open the example project).

-## Overview to the macOS executor
+## Overview Of The macOS Executor

-The macOS build environment (or 'executor') is used for iOS and macOS development, allowing you to test, build, and deploy macOS and iOS applications on CircleCI.
+The macOS build environment (or `executor`) is used for iOS and macOS development, allowing you to test, build, and deploy macOS and iOS applications on CircleCI.
 The macOS executor runs jobs in a macOS environment on a VM and provides access to iOS simulators.